isomerpages/moe-blangahrisepri/_about-us/Blangah Rise Learning Campus/Junior Primary.md

 **iDiscover Programme**

 As a 7-Habits school, we strive to grow our students progressively in the maturity continuum where interdependency can be achieved over time through our school’s programmes.
-Thus, in our mission to develop students holistically and to provide more fun and meaningful learning opportunities, all our P1 &amp; P2 students will be involved in a i-Discover programme unique to the school.
+Thus, in line with  our mission to develop students holistically and to provide more fun and meaningful learning opportunities, all our P1 &amp; P2 students will be involved in a i-Discover programme unique to the school.
 The programme will be carried out on Monday, 7.30 am – 9 a.m.

 Together with an identified virtue for each term, our students will also be nurtured in values and basic qualities they need to be successful throughout their lives. i-Discover will provide opportunities such as CCA experiences, social skills learning, engagement in the school’s distinctive programmes and learning journeys.

 The following are further details on the programme: